NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 You will use the trimmed-filtered reads in: `/projects/nn9305k/bioinf_course/Mapping_training/bifrost_run/bbduk_trimmed` and the assembly: `/projects/nn9305k/bioinf_course/Mapping_training/bifrost_run/prokka/MiSeq_Ecoli_MG1655_50x.fna`

 We have to use the assembly output from `Prokka`to be able to visualize the assembly with IGV.
-(Labels between assembly and annotations have to be consistent for the visualisation).
+(Scaffold names between assembly and annotations have to be consistent for the visualization).

-Note that: `Prokka` transforms labels from the assembly used as input.
-Annotation and assembly with annotation-matching labels are provided as output files.
+Note that: `Prokka` transforms scaffold names from the assembly used as input.
+Annotation and assembly with annotation-matching scaffold names are provided as output files.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------